9 learnings after 4 years of intrapreneurship

 Despite the fact that our job title is 'innovation manager', innovation is not manageable.
 Therefore, we need to create space so that people can follow-up on their idea exploring its potential.
 This is not possible if we – c-level/ managers/ coaches/ … - act as gate keepers.
 We should rather focus on giving people the chance to prove themselves and their ideas.
 See it as employee motivation, empowerment and education.

 2. Don't judge raw ideas

-You can be even Steve jobs himself but it is impossible to judge raw ideas.
+Even if you'd be Steve jobs himself, it is impossible to judge raw ideas.
 Sadly, this is exactly what happens so often: An idea campaign is launched, ideas are submitted by employees and an expensive management board decides which idea is 'good' or 'bad'.
 The employees behind the 'bad' ideas receive a rejection and the minority are given generous budgets to start validating.
 This process is expensive, based on subjective assumptions and the most import actor in the process – the champion behind the idea – is not given any chance to prove himself.
 Instead of judging a raw idea, let the market decide: Give everyone the chance to validate!
 If the idea is still nonsense after two months of validating and gathering real customer data, the idea won’t proceed but the intrapreneur learnt a lot for little money.